-Corvus has added an additional 808 federal unpatented lode mining claims which were staked in 2012, and added an additional 57 federal unpatented lode mining claims which were staked in late 2014.
+Corvus has added an additional 1375 federal unpatented lode mining claims which were staked between 2012 and 2020, and added an additional 13 federal unpatented lode mining claims which were acquired as part of the MLP acquisition from Goldcorp USA, Inc. in 2017.